This article originally appeared on Noisey UK.

-Yet rather than sitting at the top of the food chain celebrating the world catching up, the 'Godfather of Grime' appears to occupy an awkward position in his own universe.
+Yet rather than sitting at the top of the food chain celebrating the world catching up, the "Godfather of Grime" appears to occupy an awkward position in his own universe.
 Not one to bask in reflected glory, he can seem like an outsider in a scene he helped create; suspicious of the world he's so often carried on his own shoulders like the Birdman of Bow, the Atlas of E3.
 His flow remains as effortless and irreverent as ever, but he rarely looks like he's having that much fun on stage, and he often skips appearances altogether, preferring to dodge the limelight.

 That said, he's far from secretive.
 He's spoken candidly about the knock to his self esteem after a vicious knife attack in 2008 that left his face permanently scarred.
 His terse relationship with former protege Dizzee Rascal has been discussed to death, yet still seems to haunt him like something from a Lucasfilm script.
-And despite Skepta's eagerness to always honour him, Wiley seems oddly distant from his post-Konnichiwa career.
+And despite Skepta's eagerness to always honor him, Wiley seems oddly distant from his post-Konnichiwa career.

 He claims The Godfather will be his last solo album, but he also said that about The Ascent in 2013, and that was three years after announcing his retirement in 2010.
 In a way, he grapples with his position and reputation like Sinatra did, tormented but duty-bound to finish what he started.
 In terms of prolificacy and originality, he rivals every great icon, with an epic amalgamation of history, comedy and tragedy all rolled into one journey we're just lucky to bear witness to.